crisostomi/gladia-website/content/nexus/index.md

 - **Cross-model communication**: Different networks can share knowledge without requiring shared training data or fine-tuning.
 - **Architecture-agnostic inter-operability**: Models with different architectures and training histories can still collaborate.
 - **Multi-modal synergy**: Representations from text, images, audio, 3D data, and even neural signals can be bridged, enabling powerful cross-domain applications.

+### Expected Outcomes

+NeXuS aims to deliver new theoretical frameworks and practical methods for model inter-operability, including representation alignment techniques, training-free model merging strategies, and reusable model components that reduce computational and environmental costs in AI development.

 ### *Join Us: Open PhD and Postdoc Positions*